sehresh92/Hospital-and-Health-Care-Management-System-Project-in-Java/README.md

 Hospital and Health Care Management System Project in Java contain the doctor-patient table with all records. for example Doctor name, Timing, speciality, and availability.

+About Hospital and Health Care Management System Project:

+In this project, I haved created six tables.
+1st table name is "DOCTOR SECTION" , 2nd table name is "PATIENT SECTION" , 3rd table name is "MEDICINE SECTION" , 4th table name is "LABORATORY SECTION", 5th table name is "HOSPITAL FACILITY SECTION" and 6th table name is "STAFF SECTION".